 In addition to meeting Toronto Hydro’s connection requirements, solar installations must meet electricity safety requirements set out by the Ontario Electrical Safety Code (OESC) administered by the Province’s Electrical Safety Authority (ESA).
 A Connection Authorization for the solar installation must be obtained from the Electrical Safety Authority.
 The installation is subject to an inspection by an ESA Inspector to determine that system components meet appropriate standards and that the system is electrically safe to the requirements of the OESC.

-• A building permit is required for the installation of solar PV systems, solar collector systems and solar hot water systems on rooftops and walls of any building.
+• A building permit is required for the installation of solar panels (solar PV systems and solar collectors) greater than 5m² and solar hot water systems installed on rooftops and walls of any building.

 • A building permit is not required for free standing ground mounted solar projects, but zoning by-laws must be followed.